Kurt Becker

-Early years
+Early life

 Becker was born in Aurora, Illinois, in 1958.
 He attended East Aurora High School in suburban Chicago.

 University of Michigan

 Becker enrolled at the University of Michigan in 1977 and played college football as an offensive guard for Bo Schembechler's Michigan Wolverines football teams from 1978 to 1981.
 He started 36 consecutive games between 1979 and 1981.
 He was selected as a first-team player on both the 1980 and 1981 All-Big Ten Conference football teams.
 As a senior, he was also Michigan's co-captain and a Lombardi Award finalist, and was selected by the Associated Press, Newspaper Enterprise Association, and American Football Coaches Association as a first-team player on the 1981 College Football All-America Team.

 Professional football

-Becker was selected by the Chicago Bears in the sixth round (146th overall pick) of the 1982 NFL Draft.
+Becker was selected by the Chicago Bears in the sixth round (146th overall pick) of the 1982 NFL draft.
 He played at the guard position for the Chicago Bears from 1982 to 1988.
 He was the Bears' starting right guard in 1983 and 1984, appearing in 32 games, 30 as a starter, during those two seasons.
 In 1986, he won the Super Bowl with the Bears.
-He played for the Los Angeles Rams for two games during the 1989 NFL season before returning to the Bears for 10 games as a backup in 1990.
+He played for the St. Louis Rams, now the Los Angeles Rams for two games during the 1989 NFL season before returning to the Bears for 10 games as a backup in 1990.